Twitter reverses policy that blocked disputed Joe Biden story | DW | 16.10.2020

 Responding to the criticism, Twitter's legal and policy executive Vijaya Gadde on Thursday tweeted that the platform would "no longer remove hacked content unless it is directly shared by hackers or those acting in concert with them."

-Trump is a regular Twitter users but has recently had several tweets flagged for allegedly spreading disinformation
+Trump is a regular Twitter user but has recently had several tweets flagged for allegedly spreading disinformation

 She said the firm had received "significant feedback" including "concerns that there could be many unintended consequences to journalists, whistleblowers and others."